Tattvasaṃgraha Tantra

 The Sarvatathāgatatattvasaṃgraha sutra (Sanskrit, Compendium of the Reality of All Tathāgatas), also known as the Tattvasaṃgraha Tantra, is an important seventh century Indian Buddhist tantric text.
 Although the scripture refers itself as a Mahayana sutra, the content is mainly tantric in nature and thus is sometimes called a tantra.
-This work is an important source for the Shingon tradition.
+This work is an important source for the Chinese Esoteric Buddhist and Shingon tradition.

 This text was very important for the development of the Vajrayana Yoga tantra traditions in India, Tibet, China, Japan and Sumatra, amongst others.
 The Tattvasaṃgraha is extant in Sanskrit, Tibetan and Chinese.